rnreich/ubuntu-tensorflow-gpu-all-versions/README.md

 - Do you wish to build TensorFlow with GDR support? [y/N]: N
 - Do you wish to build TensorFlow with VERBS support? [y/N]: N
 - Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]: N
-- Do you wish to build TensorFlow with CUDA support? [y/N]: N
+- Do you wish to build TensorFlow with CUDA support? [y/N]: Y
 - Please specify the CUDA SDK version you want to use, e.g. 7.0.
 [Leave empty to default to CUDA 9.0]:
 - Please specify the location where CUDA 9.0 toolkit is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:
 - Please specify the cuDNN version you want to use.
 [Leave empty to default to cuDNN 7.0]: